 - Bearish breakout signal: Price breaks out and closes below the Ichimoku Cloud.

-From our professional experience, this is one of the most dependable methods for entering a newly established, powerful trend.
+This is one of the most dependable methods for entering a newly established, powerful trend.

 5.3.
 The Chikou Span cross